What expectations should you have of your physician or surgeon when they see you?

-The College does not gather information from physicians and surgeons about whether they perform a particular procedure or have a specific expertise or special interest beyond their formal academic credentials.
+The College does not gather information from physicians and surgeons about whether they perform a particular procedure or have a specific expertise or focused area of practice beyond their formal academic credentials.

 In most cases, a reasonable administrative fee will likely apply to cover photocopying costs, courier, staff time, etc. The physician or surgeon should provide an estimate of the copying fees in advance.
 (While Doctors of BC has provided fee guidelines, payment of fees is a matter between a physician/surgeon and the patient.)